logzio/documentation/docs/user-guide/data-hub/drop-filters/sampling-rules.md

-## Configure and apply your Sampling rules
+## Configure and apply your Trace Sampling rules

-The first step is to create your Sampling rules.
+The first step is to create your Trace Sampling rules.
 Once you've finished creating a set of rules for your chosen account, you need to configure them through the OTEL configuration generator.

 The OTEL configuration generator creates a YAML config file for your collector, which you’ll need to run for the rules to take effect.